-Overview information about the Special Education Plan, a link to the Special Education Plan, and a survey inviting public consultation about the plan were posted on the new Grand Erie website throughout the 2017-18 school year.
+Overview information about the Special Education Plan, a link to the Special Education Plan, and a survey inviting public consultation about the plan were promoted on the Grand Erie website at three key times in the school year.
+A promotion ran from November 14 to December 14, 2018 from March 18 to April 30 and throughout May and June 2019.